Go to Index

 N.B.
 There was also a Theatre Royal in Smock Alley, Dublin which was the first custom built theatre in the city.
 It opened in 1637.
 The Theatre Royal, Smock Alley was demolished and rebuilt in 1735 but finally closed for good in 1787.

-The History of the Royal:
+The History of the Theatre Royal, Dublin

 Right - The 1935 Theatre Royal Frontage - From the opening night Souvenir Programme.